elmerucr/E64-II/README.md

 # E64-II
 ![E64](./docs/E64-II_icon.png)
 ## Description
 The E64-II (Enhanced 64-II) is a virtual computer system (under construction) that runs on macOS and linux.
-It's inspired by the Commodore 64 and other more advanced computer systems of the time like the Amiga 500.
+It's inspired by the Commodore 64 and more advanced computer systems like the Amiga 500.

 ## Technical specifications:
 * Motorola 68000 CPU running at 6.048MHz using the [Moira](https://github.com/dirkwhoffmann/Moira) library.